NicolaBonardo/AMDM-homework3/README.md

 * main.py - the code to launch the search engine
 * utils.py - a helper code file, with common methods
 * exercise_4.py - the code for the theoretical exercise
+* images - a folder with some screenshots cited in the Jupyter notebook
+* usual gitignore and license files

 Please notice:
 * unfortunately customized search engine was not implemented, nor the addition info from infobox was retrieved, due to lack of time